MeltyMooncakes/VRChat-OSC-Script/README.md

 Please use the [Plugin Template](https://github.com/MeltyMooncakes/VRCOSC-Script-Plugin-Template/tree/master) to make plugins.

 ### Installation
-To install a plugin, Clone the repository into the plugins folder and run `pnpm build`.
+To install a plugin, clone the repository into the plugins folder and run `pnpm build`.

 ### Uninstalling
 Run the command `pnpm removePlugin PLUGIN-NAME`, please do not just delete the folder as runnning the command cleans up the unneeded dependancies.